 Why Do We Like The Merax Deluxe Adjustable Dumbbells?

-The first feature that stands out about this set of dumbbells are the plates; most dial select-adjustable sets incorporate plates that are covered in a thin plastic coating; this includes the popular Bowflex and Core Fitness sets.
+The first feature that stands out about this set of dumbbells are the plates; most selct dial-adjustable sets incorporate plates that are covered in a thin plastic coating; this includes the popular Bowflex and Core Fitness sets.

 Thankfully Merax has dealt with the issue and learned from the mistakes of their competition.
 The Merax weight plates are coated instead with anti-corrosive paint rather than the plastic, which gives you a more durable dumbbell.

 Another useful selling feature of this type of dumbbell is the space you can save.
 The Merax adjustable dumbbells replace 12 sets of fixed weight dumbbells, so if, like many, you are tight for space to house your gym gear, the Merax adjustable dumbbells should prove to be a wise choice.

 Dial sets have been around for a couple of decades now, with Bowflex being the first to launch the Select-Tech system.